huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_rule_data_masking.md

   + `cookie`: The field in the cookie.

 * `subfield` - (Required, String) Specifies the name of the masked field, e.g.: password.

+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project ID of WAF data masking rule.
+  Changing this parameter will create a new resource.

 ## Attributes Reference